Breast Reduction Before & After Photos (6)

 Will Reduction Mammoplasty Give Me Long Scars?

-Having experienced over 10 years of excellent liposculptures, in the year 2000, I ventured into a study looking at liposculpture as a stand-alone procedure for large breasts in women.
-Based on that study of over 250 patients, we found that patients can obtain an excellent reduction in size and weight of their breasts with liposuction without any excision or long cuts of the skin; this was what I would consider to be a significant medical breakthrough.
+Having experienced over 10 years of excellent liposculptures, in the year 2000, Dr Lanzer ventured into a study looking at liposculpture as a stand-alone procedure for large breasts in women.
+Based on that study of over 250 patients, we found that patients can obtain an excellent reduction in the size and weight of their breasts with liposuction without any excision or long cuts of the skin; this was what Dr Lanzer considered to be a significant medical breakthrough.

-We must mention that some patients might still require the reduction mammoplasty, where the surgeon removes excess breast tissue, fat, and skin to change a patient’s breast size.
-He may also move the nipple and areola to match the new size and shape of the breast.
-Naturally, this procedure is usually advised for patients with a lot of excess breast tissue and little fat in the breasts.
+We must mention that some patients might still require excision of tissue, where the surgeon removes excess breast tissue, fat, and skin to achieve a breast size the patient is more comfortable with.
+He may also reposition the nipple and areola to match the new size and shape of the breast.
+Naturally, this procedure is usually advised for patients with larger quantities of breast tissue and lower quantities of fat.

 What Is The Treatment Goal Of Undergoing Breast Reduction?

-The goal is to reduce the size and weight of the breast.
-We have been treating patients commonly who are double D and E but sometimes I have treated patients who have even been F and J. The goal generally is to get them down to a size C, but if someone is extremely large then we may not reach quite that reduction.
+The goal is to reduce the weight as well as the size of the breast.
+We have been treating patients commonly who are double D and E but sometimes Dr Lanzer treated patients who have even been F and J. The goal generally is to get them down to a size C, but if someone is extremely large, then we may not reach quite that reduction.